thomasbnt/paytrackr/README.md

 # PayTrackr

-> PayTrackr is the easiest and safest way to track and manage your micropayments to web monetized websites, having a web monetization provider membership (i.e. Coil).
+> PayTrackr is the easiest and safest way to track and manage your micropayments to Web-Monetized websites, having a web monetization provider membership (i.e. Coil).

 ## Download links